Home

 • What aspects might make me or my team apprehensive when transitioning from our current processes to this platform?

-• How does the vendor ensure the security of employee data?
+• How does this product ensure the security of employee data?

 • What can I expect about the caliber of customer support?
 Does the platform have a help center?
 Online guides?
 Are the support resources high-quality and accessible to all?